gustoak/DownloadFilePowerShell/README.md

-# Download file with PowerShell ( the website link needs to contain the file with its extension )
+# Download file with PowerShell
+{the website link needs to contain the file with its extension}

 - You add source and destination variables: